GbcyFj/centostest/README.md

 Centos
 ======

-Project based on official Centos image.
+Project based on official CentOS image.
 Applies necessary steps to get images to run on the DOI network, namely:

 - Add DOIRootCA2.pem to SSL certificate chain for system.